 - Consider the five elements of wellbeing needed for a thriving life

-- Establish achievable goals by focusing on your strengths
+- Establish goals focused on your strengths to achieve success

 By mid-February, 80% of the people who set New Year's resolutions will have abandoned them -- no matter how large or small the goal.